Lake Travis Scuba

 Oasis Wall

-Located under the Oasis Restaurant this sheer wall features large grottos and a hole with stalactites that formed prior to the lake being created by dam construction in the late 1930's.
-The grottos are located within recreational diver limits, though depths at this site exceed can exceed over 100' for deep or technical diving.
+Located under the Oasis Restaurant this shear wall features large grottos and a hole with stalactites that formed prior to the lake being created by dam construction in the late 1930’s.
+The grottos are located within recreational diver limits, though depths at this site can exceed over 100′ for deep or technical diving.
 This site simulates a drift dive with the boat following your bubbles to pick you up when you surface.

 Shaker Plant

-Between the 1930's and 1940's the Shaker Plant was used to process raw materials for use by the concrete plant for the construction of Mansfield Dam.
-Located at the end of Sometimes Island, this site contains remnants of the plant such as concrete pads, wooden support frames, metal pipes and impellors, piles of processed materials and more.
+Between the 1930’s and 1940’s the Shaker Plant was used to process raw materials for use by the concrete plant for the construction of Mansfield Dam.
+Located at the end of Sometimes Island, this site contains remnants of the plant such as concrete pads, wooden support frames, metal pipes and impellers, piles of processed materials and more.
 Two lines allow touring the site to maximize bottom time.
-A descent and ascent line is attached to a large concrete support of the plant.

 Cypress Creek Wall